xzhang03/Pico-ADS131M04/README.md

 | 3.3 V (Out) | - | OE 3 |
 | - | CLKIN 17 | OUT 5 |

-> Capacitors between positive and negative rails because pico's switching mode voltage regulator is known to be noisy (and so is the internal ADC).
+> Capacitors are placed between positive and negative rails because pico's switched-mode voltage regulator is known to be noisy (and so is the internal ADC).

 ## Function list
 ### Common functions